 Former U.S. President Donald Trump’s administration’s policies have made a lot of changes to higher education during his time.
 During his first days in the Oval Office, President Joe Biden signed various Executive Orders to reverse Trump’s regulations, and some of those changes are related to higher education.

 It is also worth noting that Biden’s wife, U.S. First Lady Jill Biden, is an educator and has taught in a community college.
-The first lady’s occupation can be a strong factor for increased support in the education sector, especially in community colleges.
+The First Lady’s occupation can be a strong factor for increased support in the education sector, especially in community colleges.

 Read on to find out the possible changes in the U.S. higher education system in a Biden administration.